-After the United States entered World War II, in November 1942, it expanded the draft ages to include men 18 to 37.
+After the United States entered World War II, it expanded the draft ages to include men 18 to 37.
 Blacks, initially excluded from the draft, were conscripted into the armed forces starting in 1943.

 “Conscientious objector” status was granted to those who could demonstrate “sincerity of belief in religious teachings combined with a profound moral aversion to war.”

 Between 1948 and 1973, men were drafted into the armed forces in both peacetime and conflict periods.
 Today, the Selective Service System remains in “standby” mode should Congress see it necessary to resume military conscriptions.

 Men must register with the Selective Service System within one month of their 18th birthday—women are excluded from the draft (though they may volunteer for military service).